DexMV: Imitation Learning for Dexterous Manipulation from Human Videos: Introduction

 \textbf{Our DexMV pipeline} contains three stages.
-First, given the recorded videos from our computer vision system, we extract the 3D hand-object poses from the videos (2nd row in Figure~\ref{fig:teaser}).
+First, we extract the 3D hand-object poses from the recorded videos (2nd row in Figure~\ref{fig:teaser}).
 Unlike previous imitation learning studies with 2-DoF grippers~\cite{young2020visual,song2020grasping}, we need the human video to guide the 30-DoF robot hand to move each finger in 3D space.
 Parsing the 3D structure provides critical and necessary information.
-Second, we perform motion retargeting which converts the 3D human hand trajectories to robot hand trajectories.
-An optimization-based approach is proposed to align human-robot hands under kinematic constraints.
+Second, a \textbf{key contribution} in our pipeline is a novel demonstration translation method that connects the computer vision system and the simulation system.
+We propose an optimization-based approach to convert 3D human hand trajectories to robot hand demonstrations.
+Specifically, the innovations lie in 2 steps: (i) Hand motion retargeting approach to obtain robot hand states; and (ii) Robot action estimation to obtain the actions for learning.
 Third, given the robot demonstrations, we perform imitation learning in the simulation tasks.
-We investigate algorithms which augment RL objectives with state-only~\cite{radosavovic2020state} and state-action~\cite{Ho2016,Rajeswaran2018} demonstrations.
-While each individual component is built on existing work, \emph{our pipeline connecting 3D vision to imitation learning with our systems has not been studied before}.
+We investigate and benchmark algorithms which augment RL objectives with state-only~\cite{radosavovic2020state} and state-action~\cite{Ho2016,Rajeswaran2018} demonstrations.